elibs/ebash/README.md

 ## And there’s more...

-There’s far more in bashutils than I can enumerate in this guide.
-Bashutils has many functions intended to help with other needs.
+There’s far more in ebash than I can enumerate in this guide.  ebash has many functions intended to help with other needs.
 Most of the ones that are useful at a high-level have documentation as comments above them in the file they’re defined in.
 Don’t be afraid to poke around and see if there’s